DProBoy/Castor3D/README.md

 Castor3D is a 3D engine written in C++.
 It works on Windows and also on GNU/Linux.
-It uses OpenGL (with GLSL).
+It relies on RendererLib as a rendering API, allowing Vulkan, OpenGL 3.X and OpenGL 4.X.
+It is still a work in progress, feel free to contribute!

 Features
 --------

 - Deferred rendering.
-- Normal mapping
+- Normal mapping.
 - Parallax Occlusion mapping.
-- Screen Space Ambient Occlusion.
+- Screen Space Ambient Occlusion (using Scalable Ambiant Obscurance implementation).
-- Shadow Mapping.
+- Shadow Mapping (allowing to choose between Raw, PCF or Variance Shadow Maps).
-- Reflection Mapping.
+- Reflection/Refraction Mapping.
-- PBR rendering (Metallic and Specular), and Legacy rendering.
+- PBR rendering (Metallic and Specular workflows), and Legacy rendering.
 - HDR rendering with various tone mapping operators.
+- Screen Space Subsurface Scattering (without backlit transmittance yet).
+- Volumetric Light Scattering for directional light source projecting shadows.
 - Scene graph.
 - Modular architecture through plug-ins.
 - Shaders are generated automatically from material and pass configuration.